makerfactoryio/docs/docs/development-boards/esp32/index.md

 ## Schematics of the evaluation board

 Download the schematics of the evaluation board if you need deep information about the structure of the board.
-The schematics could be found here: **SCHEMATICS DOWNLOAD**
+The schematics could be found [here](../../assets/pdf/ESP32_Eval_V13_CS.PDF).